The 'Truly Trying To Change Yourself' Approach To Changing Socially

 When this approach works

-There are plenty of problems with the 'truly changing' approach, which I'll cover, but when someone does manage to make it work for them the results can be positive.
-Say someone decides they don't like that they're not very outgoing, and that it would be better if they were more sociable and talkative.
-If they can truly change to become a more outgoing person, their social lives really are going to be better.
+Out of the three approaches to change this one has the biggest drawbacks when it doesn't work out.
+I'll cover them in a second.
+Though when someone does manage to make truly changing work for them the results can be positive.
+Say someone decides they don't like that they're reserved, and that it would be better if they were more sociable and talkative.
+If they can truly change to become more outgoing they may enjoy their interactions more, and have more opportunities to make friends (it's not that staying reserved is inherently terrible, but in their case at least, moving away from it paid off).

 There are people out there who will tell you things like: